Software Design and Development

 Software Design and Development (SDD) is the study of designing and developing software.
 SDD is also a subject offered to senior high school students in Australia in university entrance exams such as the Higher School Certificate (HSC) and the Victorian Certificate of Education (VCE).

 Victoria

 VCE Course

 In Victoria, the course in the VCE is known as Information Technology: Software Development.

 New South Wales

 HSC Course

-In New South Wales, SDD is separated into the Preliminary (Year 11) and HSC (Year 12) courses.
+In New South Wales, the course was changed to Software Engineering in 2024 following a syllabus update.
+SE is separated into the Preliminary (Year 11) and HSC (Year 12) courses.
 A prerequisite for the HSC Course is successful completion of the Preliminary Course, which is the same for any other course in the HSC.
 The course also often requires a major project, in which students must plan, design and develop a software application.
-The course in NSW is set out in the NSW Board of Studies HSC Software Design and Development syllabus document.
+The course in NSW is set out in the NSW Board of Studies (now known as the New South Wales Education Standards Authority) HSC Software Design and Development syllabus document.